qcf-568/MIML/README.md

 ---

-### The release of the models and codes is ongoing and is expected to be completed within four months. <br/>
+### The release of the models and codes is ongoing and is expected to be completed within six months. <br/>

 ---